Our Top 20 Made-to-Fade Raw Denim Jackets

 Made from sturdy 15 oz.
 Japanese denim, this jacket is built like a tank.
 Broad-shouldered and thick-trunked, it won’t be pushed over easily.

-Blaumann might not include your country among its shipping options.
+Blaumann might not include your country among their list of available shipping options.
 Email them and they’ll make the necessary arrangements.

 Got a Shirt or Jacket?
 Register for the Redline!